 25 Questions First-Time Dads Ask About Babies

 Dads sometimes draw the short straw when it comes to advice about caring for their babies.
-Either they are told that they can't really do anything, or the task seems so insurmountable that they might get shunted with dish duty instead of caring for the baby.
+Either they are told they can't really do anything, or the task seems so insurmountable that they might be shunted to dish duty instead of caring for the baby.

 First-time dads have a lot to adjust to, but they are essential to their baby's health, well-being, and development.
 The first step is being willing to ask questions.
-Then, it's being present physically, mentally, and emotionally to help out and love on the mom and baby.
+Then, it's being physically, mentally, and emotionally present to help out and love on Mom and Baby.

 Whether this is your biological or adopted baby, knowing what to expect and how to help is far less frustrating than being pushed to the sidelines.
-So, here are some questions I had as a first-time father and answers learned by experience.
+So, here are some questions most dads have as first-time fathers, along with answers learned by experience.

 1. How Do I Know My Baby Is Getting Enough to Eat From a Bottle?

-When you are feeding your baby, check how much is in the bottle to begin with.
+When you are feeding your baby, check how much is in the bottle before you start.
 You need to know where you started to determine if the baby has had enough.
-There are other signs for knowing whether a baby has gotten enough milk from a bottle.
+There are other signs to know whether a baby has gotten enough milk from a bottle.

 A promising sign that the baby has had enough is if your little one refuses to eat from the bottle anymore.